Khoality-dev/The-Expression/README.md

 The processed AFEW-VA dataset can be found [here](https://tinyurl.com/AFEW-VA-processed), the link included: <br>
 - A trained model of VGG16 transfer learning structure "trained_VGG16-VA.h5"
-- An image dataset packed into h5 "facial_data.h5" (the README.md in the dataset folder has more details to unpack this file)
+- An image dataset packed into h5 "facial_data.h5" (refering to unpacker.py in Dataset/README.md to have more details on unpacking this file)
 - The true labels from AFEW-VA "label_data.csv"

 ## How to Use